When you’ve suffered a loss there are very few you can turn to for comfort.

 The lack of support from those around us can leave us feeling so alone.
 It is so important to surround yourself with those who can empathize with your loss and truly grasp the depths of pain you are feeling.
 A support system of one person is better than none.
 That one person can help make your journey a bit more bearable.

-I hope you will not only seek the company of like-minded souls such as on my Facebook page where over 27,000 pet parents gather for support.
+I hope you will not only seek the company of like-minded souls such as on my Facebook page where pet parents gather for support.

 But I also hope that someday when someone needs you…that you will be that ONE person for someone else who is struggling.